 You will have to hire a boat from the beach which will cost you around Rs.
 2200/- to take a 1.5 hours tour to the sea to watch dolphins and then drop you to a secluded beach for a while to enjoy.
 I would recommend this and if you are travelling in a group then it’s just more fun.

 Palolem is the most popular beach for this activity.
 But if you are travelling in a smaller group you can get a cheaper deal from coco beach here.

-The Portuguese funded the church but was built by local workers and there is a very stark reflection of Hindu, Muslim and even Buddhist architectural style in the European building.
+The Portuguese funded the church.
+But it was built by local workers and there is a very stark reflection of Hindu, Muslim and even Buddhist architectural styles in the European building.
 Most of the main altar is adorned with a thin plating of gold along with nearby arch gates.